gholler-sopra/hydrator-plugins/transform-plugins/docs/Encryptor-transform.md

 **keyPassword** The password for the key to be used in the keystore.

-**Note:**: Do not use sink accelerators that store data in the textual format because Field Encryptor converts the field values to `bytes`, and the text-based sink accelerators will convert bytes to string at the time of writing the data.
+Note: Do not use sink accelerators that store data in the textual format because Field Encryptor converts the field values to `bytes`, and the text-based sink accelerators will convert bytes to string at the time of writing the data.
 Use any columnar format like ORC, Parquet etc.